After generating income from US clients for a while, non-resident entrepreneurs want to form an LLC in the US.

 LLC is a business entity which is like a hybrid between a corporation and a sole proprietorship.

-LLC, Limited Liability Company, is a business entity which is like a hybrid between a corporation and a sole proprietorship.
+LLC, or a Limited Liability Company, is a business entity which is like a hybrid between a corporation and a sole proprietorship.

 It gives business owners protection from personal liability (like a corporation) and is a pass-through entity (like a sole proprietorship).